ca-leb/brain-assessment/README.md

 ![alt text](https://i.ibb.co/JtpJd75/Untitled-drawio.png)

 In this architecture, the source data files are uploaded to an S3 bucket, and the AWS Lambda function is triggered by an event, such as an object uploaded to the Source S3 bucket.
-The Lambda function generates the CSV data files based on your Python script and saves them to the Destination S3 bucket.
+The Lambda function generates the CSV data files based on the Python script and saves them to the Destination S3 bucket.
 The entire process can be monitored using the AWS Management Console.

 ## Decisions and Considerations